moq-wg/moq-transport/draft-lcurley-warp.md

 - Verifying that the subscriber is authorized to access the content associated with the "Full Track Name".
 The authorization information can be part of subscriptions themselves or part of the encompassing session.
 Specifics of where the authorization happens, either at the relays or forwarded for further processing, depends on the way the relay is managed and is application specific (typically based on prior business agreement).

 For successful subscriptions, relays proceed to save the subscription information by maintaining mapping from the track information to the list of subscribers.
 This will enable relays to forward matching publishes on the requested track.
-Subscriptions stay active until it is expired or the publisher of the track stops producing media or other reasons that result in error (see {{message-subscribe-error}}).
+Subscriptions stay active until it is expired or the publisher of the track stops producing objects or other reasons that result in error (see {{message-subscribe-error}}).

 In all the scenarios, the end-point making the subscribe request is notified of the result of the subscription, via "SUBSCRIBE OK" ({{message-subscribe-ok}}) or the "SUBSCRIBE ERROR" {{message-subscribe-error}} control message.

 Relays MAY aggregate subscriptions for a given track when multiple subscribers request for the same track.
-Subscriptions aggregation allows relays to share the cache and forward only the unique subscriptions per track for futher processing, say to setup routing for delivering media, rather than forwarding all the subscriptions received.
+Subscriptions aggregation allows relays to share the cache and forward only the unique subscriptions per track for further processing, say to setup routing for delivering objects, rather than forwarding all the subscriptions received.
 When the authorization information is carried in the subscribes, the relay MUST authorize the subscribe requests, in order to deduplicate and serve the subscriptions from the shared cache.

 ## Publisher Interactions